yugg755i/dotfiles/README.md

 # minimal cozy setup

-A cozy earthy Hyprland setup focused on muted colors, soft transparency, and a calm desktop experience.
+A cozy Hyprland setup focused on a calm desktop experience.

 Built to feel minimal, warm, distraction-free, and actually usable for daily work.